netgloo/benjamin/readme.md

 Reserved names:
 - /index is a reserved name (but not /folder/index is not)
 - Variable $app inside views

+### Page's head

+### Index page

+TODO

+### Ignored pages

+Following pages will be ignored by Benjamin:

+- Each file or directory starting with '_'
+- Directory /errors
+- Directory /layouts
+- Directory /templates
+- Directory /vendor
+- Directory /app
+- Files not ending with '.blade.php'

 ### Folders